zshi719/2025-Data-24100/assignments/prelims.md

 This document contains a list of software and set up that needs to be completed by the end of the first week.

-Please follow the instructions [here](https://github.com/dsi-clinic/the-clinic/blob/main/tutorials/clinic-computer-setup.md) for software that needs to be installed.
+Please follow the instructions [here](https://github.com/dsi-clinic/the-clinic/blob/main/tutorials/clinic-computer-setup.md) for only the software that needs to be installed.
 You need to install:

 1. Unix Command Line Terminal
 2. Visual Studio Code